hoanghapham/music-etl/README.md

 ## How to get data
 ### Access the full Million Song Dataset
-The official guide to access the full dataset is [here](http://millionsongdataset.com/pages/getting-dataset/).
+The official guide to access the full dataset is [here](ht://millionsongdataset.com/pages/getting-dataset/).
 The terraform scripts provided in this repo will automatically give you access to the dataset via EC2.

 ### Get a subset of MSD
 The subset can be downloaded from [this link](http://labrosa.ee.columbia.edu/~dpwe/tmp/millionsongsubset.tar.gz).
-After downloading, extract the content to the `data/msd/` path
+You can run the scrip at `./flows/download_msd_subset` to download & extract it.
+The output folder is configured in the `./flows/config.cfg` file.

+### Configuration
+The `./flows/config.cfg.sample` file provides an example of how you can supply the variables required for the flow to run

+## Credentials
 ### Obtain Spotify API Credentials
+Simply go to https://developer.spotify.com/dashboard/applications, create an app, and obtain the client ID and client Secret.

+### Optain the AWS Secrets

+Log into the AWS console,go to **Identity and Access Management (IAM)**, create a new user, grant the

 # How to approach the problem when: